How workplace data can future-proof hybrid working environments

 “Other, more traditional data sets come from things like Wi-Fi, or batch data, and both of those give you information to a certain extent but they don't give you the accurate count of people.
 And once you've captured all that data you’ve got to figure out how it is presented and if you're capturing ongoing data.”

 “That’s why exploring data options that provide insights on space usage accurately and frequently is instrumental.
 For example, human traffic data that’s captured every two seconds and, on average, per 37 centimetres - that gives you the level of accuracy you need to present the data in a way that's consumable, and has insights that can then be actionable.
 If you just present this usage, and you've got no way of disseminating that down into actionable insights, then that’s definitely an inhibition.
 So, accurate data is one thing, and actually having it distilled down into meaningful, usable insights is another.”
+VicScreens_0000s_0004_Graham_Alderton_Axiom_VicScreen_563_Bourke_St_011Data can really benefit the hybrid workplace

 By using data to examine where and how employees are using spaces and their time, organisational leaders can employ analytics to understand the trends and working habits from pre through to post-pandemic and better inform hybrid workplace strategy, now and into the future.
 Accurate, evidence-based decisions can be made by putting data at the centre of organisations.
-It provides pure, uninhibited clarity on what is actually happening, further cementing its integral place in successful transitions to hybrid working.
+It provides pure, uninhibited clarity on what is actually happening, further cementing its integral place in successful transitions to a hybrid workplace model

 Data can drive progressive, positive change in the hybrid working environment and be used for forecasting.
 As many people look to work between the home and the office, coordinating spaces can now be painless.

-“In a hybrid world, there’ll be times where people would need to interact remotely and also be able to interact on-site, and sometimes with multiple people,” says Alex, “This speaks to the need for very different types of spaces, and understanding that and the quantity of space is really important.
-Strategic data collection can help you do this and workplace functioning should be, no doubt, underpinned by data.”
+“In a hybrid world, there’ll be times where people would need to interact remotely and also be able to interact on-site, and sometimes with multiple people,” says Alex, “This speaks to the need for very different types of spaces and understanding that and the quantity of space is really important.
+Strategic data collection can help you do this, and workplace functioning should be, no doubt, underpinned by data.”

 Workplace data can be immensely valuable in allowing CRE’s like yourself to properly cater to the needs of your organisation and people so you can have full confidence in returning to a safe and operative office space.
 Collecting data and actively synthesising it empowers you to be proactive in your decision making, better budget for change, and efficiently plan how to optimise functions for today and tomorrow.
-To learn more about how to embrace the evolving workplace, read our guide to the future of work.